-Phone: +49-5251-60-2748

-Fax: +49-5251-60-3247

 Email: lindner@physik.upb.de

-www: www.physik.uni-paderborn.de/ ag/ag-lindner/

-ay/ay-infuner/
+Internet: http://physik.uni-paderborn.de/lindner/

 The ability to tailor the shape, the inner structure and chemical composition of solids at the nanoscale is the key to modern materials design and technology.
 Nanostructures are presently investigated for a wide range of applications in optics, electronics, energy harvesting, chemistry, biology and others.
-Accordingly, many different fabrication techniques are used to create nanomaterials.
+Accordingly, we use many different fabrication techniques to create nanomaterials.
 In order to fully exploit their technological potential, precise knowledge of the physical mechanisms influencing the interplay between materials fabrication conditions, resulting nanostructural properties and the macroscopic materials characteristics is required.
-To study this, both high-end microscopic and spectroscopic techniques are employed in our research group, allowing for materials characterization at the nanometer or even atomic level.
-Emphasis is placed on materials which are hot candidates for future optoelectronic and photonic devices, including

-2D and 3D photonic crystals, plasmonic nanostructures and wide bandgap semiconductor systems.
-Bottom-up and top-down patterning techniques are combined to obtain nanoscale structures with maximum control at minimum cost, which is beneficial for any applications.
+To achieve this, state-of-the-art (analytical) electron microscopy is employed in our research group, allowing for materials characterization at the nanometer or even atomic level.
+Emphasis is placed on materials which are hot candidates for future optoelectronic and photonic devices, including 2D photonic crystals, plasmonic nanostructures and wide bandgap semiconductor systems.
+Different bottom-up patterning techniques are combined to obtain nanoscale structures with maximum control at minimum cost, which is beneficial for any applications.